KanoComputing/community-sdk-wiki/Installation-Guides.md

 ### Python 3 with Mu Editor

-1. Download the latest Node.js release [here](https://github.com/KanoComputing/community-sdk/releases)
+1. Download the latest Python SDK release [here](https://github.com/KanoComputing/community-sdk/releases)
 1. Unzip the folder on a folder you can find easily
 1. Connect your Kano device to your computer and make sure they are on if needed (mostly Pixel Kit)
 1. Open Mu Editor and switch to Python 3 mode